rafibu/Graphviz4GT/README.md

 ##  Prerequisites ##
-If not already installed on your machine, first install graphviz as described here: https://graphviz.org/download/
+If not already installed on your machine, first install graphviz as described here: https://graphviz.org/download/ If you are using `brew` as it may happen if you are a mac user, you can simple execute in a terminal `brew install graphviz`.
+In case you are using a M1-based machine, you could try: `arch -x86_64 brew install graphviz`

 ## Cloning the repository ##
 Run the following code in your GToolkit: